1

 Citizen Commendation / Complaint Form

 If you have a commendation or complaint regarding how an Employee or Officer handled an incident for you, please fill out the attached form and we can look into your concerns.
 A Police Department Supervisor will contact you within 5 business days.
-If you wish to inform us of a traffic situation or neighborhood issue, please contact the Sergeant’s Office at 716-686-3519, or Dispatch using 911.
+If you wish to inform us of a traffic situation or neighborhood issue, please contact the Patrol Captain at 716-686-3518, or Dispatch using 911.
 Any non-service related situations entered here will NOT BE ADDRESSED.

 PARKING TICKETS